 Semantic Artefacts Governance and Management

-FAIR-IMPACT recognises the essential role of governance in the development and maintenance of semantic artefacts.
+FAIR-IMPACT recognises the critical importance of governance in the development and maintenance of semantic artefacts.
 To address this, the project has dedicated a specific task aimed at defining and expanding on the concept of "Semantic Artefact Governance".
 Through the FAIR-IMPACT Semantic Artefact Governance workshop, we explored a variety of governance strategies and practices across diverse EOSC-related communities.
-This effort enabled us to generate recommendations for initiatives and communities seeking to implement governance methods throughout their semantic artefact lifecycle.
+This effort enabled us to generate recommendations for initiatives and communities seeking to implement governance and management methods throughout their semantic artefact lifecycle.

 Semantic Artefact Governance Definition